chilam27/01_GDP_Fertility_Mortality_Relation/README.md

-# A Country GDP Vs. its Fertility and Mortality Rates
+# A Country GDP Vs. Its Fertility and Mortality Rates

 I want to see whether there is a relationship between a country GDP and its fertility and mortality rates.
 I recreated this project from my CMSE class but improved it by apply a fundamental data science project's outline.